Russell-Waterhouse/blog/content/post/haskell-1-year.md

 And then, I found a Goto conference talk about functional programming.
 It put into words a lot of the issues that I had been having, but hadn't been able to formalize.
-I have no idea which one it was, but if you google `Goto conference functional programming`, it's probably on the first page of results.
+I have no idea which Goto conference talk it was, but if you google `Goto conference functional programming`, it's probably on the first page of results.

 The more I dug into this functional programming idea, the more it seemed like the answer to all of my problems.
 Problems like: